ychang21/al-challenge/README.md

 ### This is an app that uses the Twitter NPM package to generates 3 tweets from a hashtag search.

 ### To use this app:
-	1. simply clone the repository
+	1. clone the repository
 	2. npm install everything in the package.json
+	3. create an app on https://dev.twitter.com/ to retrieve the consumer key, consumer secret, access token key, and access token secret.
+Place these values in the controllers folder in a file called keys.js with the structure like this: exports.twitterKeys = {
+		    consumer_key: 'Consumer Key',
+		    consumer_secret: 'Consumer Secret',
+		    access_token_key: 'Access Token Key',
+		    access_token_secret: 'Access Token Key',
+		}
-	3. run node server.js
+	4. run node server.js
-	4. open up localhost:3000 on your browser
+	5. open up localhost:3000 on your browser

 ### Technologies